abhinavg97/ABSA_GNN/README.md

 ## Folder Structure

-Browse into the corresponding folders in the acsa_gnn module to see the pertaining details
+Browse into the corresponding folders in the absa_gnn module to see the pertaining details

 ## Setup